-After finishing a presentation on recognition of non-formal education and learning and their impact in social mobility, a high-ranking official of the Council of Europe, full of enthusiasm and positive feelings about his new discovery and with a very good will to understand more, asked me: "Out of 100 youth participating in these activities, how many get a job?"
-It showed to me, at least, that the more we open up to different audiences, the more prepared we will be with answers and responses.
+After finishing a presentation on recognition of non-formal education and learning and official of the Council of Europe, full of enthusiasm and positive feelings about his new discovery and with a very good will to understand more, asked me: "Out of 100 youth participating in these activities, how many get a job?"
+It up to different audiences, the more prepared we will be with answers and responses.